polyvision/EasyRaceLapTimer/README.md

 * update transponders with new code (Arduino hardware needed)
 * setup guide for building your Raspberry PI host station
 * monitoring mode, you can watch the stats with your mobile phones
+* add your own team logo to the monitoring mode
 * and much more comming soon!

 **Important notices**